andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 “Do you mean Wednesday!?"

-And I think my favorite, any time he referred to Linda he used her full name.
+And I think my favorite,

-"Andy, just make sure you come out on the 2 on that pass.
-Linda Belans, you nailed it!"
+"Linda Belans!"

+For whatever reason Mark always referred to Linda by her full name, a practice that was adopted by the rest of the company.

 <h4 class="article-subheader">How Do You Hold Hands?</h4>
 The captivity of rehearsals, in addition to sparking deep, contemplative